rstudio/rstudio-conf-2022-program/wtf-career/wtf-teach-you-starting-business.md

 talk_id: 22037
 talk_slug: wtf-teach-you-starting-business
 talk_type: regular
+talk_tags: [career-development, champion, story]
 session_slug: wtf-career
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: What they forgot to teach you about starting a business with R
+talk_title: "What they forgot to teach you about starting a business with R"
 # A short version of the title, suitable for small displays
 talk_title_short: What they forgot to teach you about starting a business with R
 # A link to your talk's materials, when ready